clarus/coq-blog/posts/2021-02-22 Beginning of verification for the parsing of smart-contracts.md

         | _ => True
         end.

-The proof proceeds by induction on `node`.
+The proof proceeds by induction on the parameter `node`.

 ## Conclusion
 We have seen that we can write basic formal proofs about the parser of smart-contracts of Tezos.
-We do that by first automatically translating the OCaml code to Coq, and then by doing the proofs in Coq.
+We do that first by automatically translating the OCaml code to Coq, and then by doing the proofs in Coq.

-We will next focus on writing proofs on the parsing functions for the data.
+We will next focus on writing proofs on the parsing functions for the data of smart-contracts.
 These functions are slightly more involved than the parsing functions on the types, but follow the same structure.